vgvassilev/creduce/USAGE.md

 <a name="MultiFileReductions"></a>
 ### Multiple files reductions

-Currently it requires several steps.
-For instance, we want to reduce the dependencies of `std::basic_string<char>`.

-0. Use ramdisk when working with many files
+Use ramdisk when working with many files.

   - Ubuntu
      ```